Can A Tooth Abscess Kill You?

 The Big Takeaway

 All abscesses should be treated by a dentist near you in Scarborough, ON, such as My Dentist @ MiddleField, even if they’ve already ruptured and you’re starting to feel some temporary relief.
-Call us today for a complete examination of the area to ensure the infection will not spread to other parts of your body.
+Call us today to book an appointment for a complete examination of the area to ensure the infection will not spread to other parts of your body.